ktransier/blog/_posts/2014-12-15-rise-and-fall.md

 The most important lesson here is obvious: always read the entire [Apple Store Review Guidelines](https://developer.apple.com/app-store/review/guidelines/) before starting a project.
 This isn't the web - you have to work within very specific constraints dictated by a single company.
 If you're doing something that would push the boundaries of any of the guidelines, do a search to see if anyone else has had difficulty with the review process.
 Get a prototype up and running fast, then submit to TestFlight Beta Review, to catch any early problems with App Store Guidelines.

 This doesn't mean the project was in any way a wasted effort.
-I learned an incredible amount in the making of the app and I'm still eager to work on other ideas I've been thinking about.
+I learned an incredible amount in the making of the app and I'm still eager to work on other ideas I've been exploring.
 In the course of the project I learned:
 - IBOutlets and IBActions, using Assistant Editor with Storyboards
 - Autolayout, including autolayout within a scrollview
 - Static and dynamic tableviews